farcloser/quark/README.md

 # Quark

-Quark is a declarative container image management tool written in Go, designed for building, syncing, scanning, and auditing container images across multiple platforms and registries.
+Quark is a declarative container image management SDK written in Go, designed for building, syncing, scanning, and auditing container images across multiple platforms and registries.

+Quark also provides ssh and secret management primitives that may be reused by other related projects, like Hadron.

 ## Features